Downloadable Miyuki Bracelet Patterns That Work

 What is a downloadable Miyuki bracelet pattern?

-A downloadable Miyuki bracelet pattern is a digital file that provides bead charts, materials, and instructions for making a bracelet using Miyuki beads.
+A downloadable Miyuki bracelet pattern is a digital file containing bead charts, materials, and instructions for making a bracelet with Miyuki beads.

 Are downloadable bracelet patterns suitable for beginners?